You know what they say: April showers bring edible wild flowers!

 Wild leeks only produce seeds after about seven years of growth, which is one reason why their populations can't keep up with our harvesting habits.
 If you happen to catch a patch when it has gone to seed, help them out by gathering and scattering the seed elsewhere in your neck of the woods.
 You can broadcast them in and around leaf litter, where they will often rest for a couple years before germinating.

-'Round these parts in the Midwest, cutleaf toothwort (Cardamine concatenata) is one of the first telltale signs that spring has arrived.
+Cutleaf toothwort (Cardamine concatenata) is one of the first telltale signs that spring has arrived in the eastern and midwestern US.
 Like its cousin hairy bittercress, toothwort is member of the Brassicaceae (Mustard) plant family, making it a relative of kale, broccoli, collards, and all the rest.
 As a result, you might be able to guess what its leaves and flowers taste like - that peppery kick is unmistakable.

 Cutleaf toothwort is a perennial spring ephemeral that springs back every year from small underground tubers.
 Those tubers are also a delicious food in their own right, but I prefer to just harvest the greens in small quantities and allow the plants to proliferate.